Jeff Bridges

 Jeff Bridges during his early career

 Then came the film "The Last Picture Show" (1971), for which Jeff was nominated for an Oscar for the first time.
-In total, the actor received 7 such nominations in his subsequent career.
-Thus, three years later, he was again nominated for his work in the film "Thunderbolt and Lightfoot", where his partner was Clint Eastwood.
+The actor would go on to receive seven Oscar nominations throughout his career.
+Three years later, he earned another nomination for "Thunderbolt and Lightfoot," starring opposite Clint Eastwood.

 A still from The Last Picture Show